July 24, 2019

-In fact, a few AI moderation tools have proven to understand context and meaning and having accuracy even better than humans.
-For example, Utopia AI Moderator which does not only understand the context, but also understand its meaning despite misspellings or social media slangs.
-Most importantly, the tool works with all languages in the world, including, for example, French in Canada, Brazilian Portuguese, kids’ Polish, Singaporean English, and all other minor and major versions of each language.
+In fact, a few AI moderation tools have proven to understand context and meaning and have an accuracy rate even better than humans.
+For example, Utopia AI Moderator does not only understand the context, but also understand its meaning despite misspellings or social media slangs.
+Most importantly, the tool works with all languages in the world, including, for example, French in Canada, Brazilian Portuguese, kids’ Polish, Singaporean English, and all other minor and major dialects of each language.

 3. Finally, one large advantage that sets AI moderation apart from human moderation is the measurements.

 Typically, human moderators can’t easily provide statistics about the users, their behaviour, or human moderation effectivity.
 They will most likely inform what they instantly remember in their own perspective.